sindresorhus/get-port/readme.md

 A port or list of ports which we do not want to use

-Given an exclusion of `[1024,1025]` we will never return those ports.
+Given an exclude of `[1024,1025]` we will never return those ports.

 ##### host